 The familiar logic of the stability-instability paradox plays out today with different, usually lower, thresholds.
 Deterrence now results as much from the risk of escalation to major conventional war, or even economic disruption, as from the threat of nuclear conflagration.
 One potential novelty, however, exists in the growing diversity of means by which low intensity conflict can be practiced (Wirtz 2017).
 The emergence of new, cheaper implements of coercion have made it easier than before to fight circumspect contests (Lindsay and Gartzke 2018).

 Even sceptics of the potency of new information technologies highlight the expanded repertoire of military strategies available for low intensity conflict, especially online espionage and cyber disruption (Rid 2013; Jensen, Valeriano, and Maness 2019).
 Compared to historical subversions this is certainly true.
 Yet there are also more, and more technologically sophisticated, means available for all types of warfare, some of which are only likely to be used in major war (e.g., anti-satellite weapons, hypersonic munitions, anti-ship ballistic missiles).
-The apparent expansion of the number and type of means observed in many conflicts in fact reflects a reduction of the range of possible means that belligerents might employ for deterrence and war.
-It is important not to conflate the increasing variety of tools available for conflicts of all types with the use of a subset of means for limited conflict.
-Cyber operations may be prevalent in the gray zone, but they will be prevalent in every war of the 21st century.
+It is important not to conflate the increasing variety of tools available for conflicts of all types with the use of a subset of means for limited war.
+Cyberwarfare and special operations may be prevalent in gray zone conflicts, but they are also likely to be prevalent in every war of the 21st century.

 The silver lining to gray zone conflict is, and always has been, that it could be worse.
 The bad news about persistent conflict is good news about restraint.
 In the last decade of the Cold War, Secretary of State George Schultz expressed a note of cautious optimism in this regard: